 Think that Napa was the first place to produce wines in California?
 Think again!
 San Diego County is actually where wineries and viticulture (the science, production, and study of grapes) began in the Golden State!
-Join San Diego Beer, Wine & Spirits Tours on this exciting journey into the past and present of SD area wineries!
+Sun and Sip through San Diego’s vineyards with San Diego Beer, Wine & Spirits Tours on this exciting journey into the past and present of SD area wineries!

 Join us on this tasty adventure and increase your knowledge of locally grown grapes and wines while tasting the best vino that San Diego has to offer.